AlejandroSilva/recaptcha-verify/README.md

 ## Contact

-For more information on AngularJS please check out [https://github.com/AlejandroSilva](https://github.com/AlejandroSilva) or send me and email to pm5k.sk[at]gmail.com
+For more information, please check out [https://github.com/AlejandroSilva](https://github.com/AlejandroSilva) or send me and email to pm5k.sk[at]gmail.com